irvingc/dbscan-on-spark/README.md

 ```
-DBSCAN on Spark is published against Scala 2.10.
+DBSCAN on Spark is built against Scala 2.10.

 ### Example usage

+I have created a [sample project](https://github.com/irvingc/dbscan-on-spark-example)
+showing how DBSCAN on Spark can be used.
+The following however should give you a
+good idea of how it should be included in your application.

 ```scala
 import org.apache.spark.mllib.clustering.dbscan.DBSCAN